 The “Irving ‘Papa’ Gelman Leadership Award” was established to honor Papa’s extraordinary legacy and promote the strengthening and growth of our UNITED Jewish community for countless decades to come.

-We are united to perpetuate Judaism across the community, displaying the breadth of our wonderful community and in continuing to honor Irving and making sure his legacy lives on.
+We are united to perpetuate Judaism, displaying the breadth of our wonderful community and continuing to honor Irving and make sure his legacy lives on.

 Who Is The Committee?

 Our committee was formed to ensure that Papa’s memory will live on and that his legacy will inspire others to greater acts of communal involvement.
 Through this award, we are hoping the Jewish community will be strengthened and deepened for generations to come.
 The committee consists of a broad spectrum of leadership across all denominations and all facets of the Jewish community.

 The committee consists of:

 |Hal Altman||Chair of Board of the Merage Jewish Community Center of Orange County|

 |Wendy Arenson||Executive Director and President of the Jewish Community Foundation of Orange County|